sim-jean/ongoing_docs/README.md

-# ongoing_docs
+# Ongoing documents
-Files for remote work
+Files for remote work that are not supported by Overleaf or Google Docs, for version control.